Vicky Browning, CEO

 With continual big-picture thinking and strategic development, Pete uses skills that are more commonly found in a start-up environment, to grow business for Acevo and corporates that wish to work in the charity and voluntary sector.

-Kristiana Wrixon, Head of Research
+Kristiana Wrixon, head of policy

 Kristiana is responsible for researching the issues that mean the most to ACEVO members and for developing policies that will enable charity leaders to drive forward positive change in their organisations and communities